 The jetty that overhangs the stunning glacial waters of Lake Rotoiti in the Nelson Lakes National Park is quite possibly one of the most regularly instagrammed spots in the wider Nelson Tasman region.
 Although, we’re not really surprised as it truly is picture perfect, at all times of the day, and all times of the year.
 From the low-hanging mist and panoramic views of the snow-capped mountains in Winter, to the stunning greenery that surrounds the glistening blue waters in the Summer, there’s never a bad time to capture that iconic jetty jump shot on camera (unless of course it’s winter and you’re jumping into the water, rather than into the air).
 See if you can spot the squirming pool of eels below, and take some time to admire the sight of the magnificent black swans gliding through the water, fluffing their feathers to capture your attention.

 The high intensity tramping experience isn’t for everyone, but that doesn’t mean you can’t enjoy the extraordinary beauty of the Nelson Lakes National Park.
 There are plenty of lakeside tracks to explore, offering stunning views of the glacial lakes on one side, whilst wrapping you under the wings of native beech forest on the other.
 Our personal favourites are the Bellbird and Honeydew Walks.
 Beginning at the lakes edge, you’ll enter a forest alive with birdsong, as the enchanting calls of tuis and bellbirds echo through the treetops.
 Children will enjoy learning more about the nature that surrounds them with the information panels dotted along the track, and may even like to try a taste of the honeydew droplets which adorn the tree trunks.
-The honeydew is essentially pure sugar, and is an essential food source for many native birds, lizards and insects.
 Top tip: if you have a full day (or access to a boat), the gushing 40-metre high Whisky Falls are well worth a visit!

 For experienced hikers looking for a multi-day adventure, the remote wilderness of the Nelson Lakes National Park is the perfect choice.
 Cleanse your mind and reconnect with nature as you traverse fields of waving tussocks and stunning alpine landscapes, contrasting deeply against the rushing river valleys and reflective glacial lakes that surround you.